KshitizD/Second-Assignment/presentation.md

 ------------------

-The effect of change in initial condition $$ \lambda $$
+The effect of change in initial condition $\lambda$

 -   The growth rates changed in both directions, but the effect was bigger for Lab Equipment Model.

-The effect of change in $ \alpha $
+The effect of change in $\alpha$

--   The change in $ \alpha $ changed the growth rates in different direction, decreasing growth rate for Lab Equipment Model, while increasing growth rate for Labor R&D model.
+-   The change in $\alpha$ changed the growth rates in different direction, decreasing growth rate for Lab Equipment Model, while increasing growth rate for Labor R&D model.

 -----------------